 The Personal Hydraulic Patient Body Lift is used to lift and transfer a patient from almost anywhere and considered safer than the manual type at a more affordable price than the electrical type.
 It is lightweight and easy to take apart making it quick and safe to transfer a patient and a welcomed tool for the caregiver.
 It has a six-point swivel bar attachment that will allow for any type of sling style and in different positions in order to transfer in a comfortable and stable way letting everyone involved have peace of mind.
 Its range of 20” to 64” allows the patient to be picked up from a lying position on the floor.
 The pump handle rotates from side to side if needed.
 It has an offset mast and boom style that provides a better path of lifting at a maximum travel range.
 It has an elongated handle design that allows for different heights of persons using it, which offers a better ability to handle, as well as a padded swivel bar and push handle.

 Some caregivers have found it works well by removing the sling and setting it in a chair for the patient to sit on and then they simply fold the sling around the patient and attach it for transfer.
 The patient will be safe due to the way the sling allows the patient to sit in a sunken down position making it hard to fall out.
-This Invacare 9805P is a valuable and indispensable piece of equipment for any healthcare facility.
+This Invacare 9805P is a valuable and indispensable piece of equipment for any healthcare facility, as covered by our best patient lift guide.
 If a doctor enrolled in Medicare prescribes one to be used for a patient at home, it can be bought only from a medical equipment supplier that is enrolled in Medicare with the patient paying 20 percent of the cost.

 Unlike a standing lift, the Invacare 9805P is a full-body lift that uses a sling to lift and maintain the entirety of the patient’s weight and is understandably safer, especially for the patient who isn’t strong enough to use a standing lift.
 With a standing lift, the caregiver must know if the patient is capable of using their legs and arms enough to pull themselves up before they can be transferred but with the Personal Hydraulic Patient Body Lift the patient can have weak legs and arms but still be able to be transferred to a commode or even out to a vehicle if it isn’t too low for it to reach.
 The Invacare 9805P could be used at home or at a patient facility.

-- 20" - 64" range allows for patient to be picked up from lying position on floor
+- 20" to 64" range allows patient to be lifted from the floor

 Lumex LF2020 Easy Lift Sit to Stand